RuiLuoAstro/frb_normlf/README.md

 ## Reference

-If you would like to use this code to do FRB statistical studies, please cite the paper [Luo et al. 2018, MNRAS, 481, 2320](https://ui.adsabs.harvard.edu/abs/2018MNRAS.481.2320L/abstract)
+If you would like to use this code to study FRB sample statistically, please cite the paper [Luo et al. 2018, MNRAS, 481, 2320](https://ui.adsabs.harvard.edu/abs/2018MNRAS.481.2320L/abstract)

 ## Dependencies